-The Mazina would have been erected at one end of the Mosque, instead of being at some distance from it - The Koel Minar, which occupies exactly the same detached position with regard to the Jama Masjid of Koel as the Qutb Minar does with respect to the Jami Masjid of Delhi.
-Both of them are placed outside the south-east corner of their respective Masjids.
+The Mazina was to be erected at one end of the Mosque, instead of being at some distance from it - The Koel Minar, which occupies exactly the same detached position with regard to the Jama Masjid of Koel as the Qutb Minar does with respect to the Jami Masjid of Delhi.
+Both of these monuments are placed outside the south-east corner of their respective Masjids.

 The entrance door should face the east:

 It is a Hindu practice that the entrance door faces the north, whereas with the Muhammadans it faces the east - The entrance door of the Koel Minar also faces the north exactly as in the Qutb Minar.
-Most other mausoleums, including the Taj Mahal, have their entrance door to the south, and not to the east.
+In contrast, the entrance doors of most mausoleums, including the iconic Taj Mahal, are oriented to the south.
 Cunningham pointed out that out of 50 temples of which he has a record, no less than 38 have their entrance doors to the east, 10 to the west and only 2 to the north.

-Muhammadans always erect their buildings upon a raised platform, as may be seen in the unfinished Minar of Ala-ud-din Khilji, and it is customary for the Hindus to commence such buildings without any platform (or plinth) - The gigantic Buddhist temple at Bodh Gaya, the two large temples in the fort of Gwalior, the elaborately sculptured temples of Khajuraho, the great pillar at Chittorgarh and most of the temples in Kashmir all are raised on plinths.
-The Minars at Ghazni and the tomb of Iltutmish were not built on plinths.
+Muslims traditionally construct their buildings on raised platforms, as evidenced by the unfinished Minar of Ala-ud-din Khilji.
+In contrast, Hindus typically begin building without a platform or plinth - The gigantic Buddhist temple at Bodh Gaya, the two grand temples in the fort of Gwalior, the intricately sculpted temples of Khajuraho, the great pillar at Chittorgarh and most of the temples in Kashmir all are erected on plinths.
+In contrast, the Minars at Ghazni and the tomb of Iltutmish were not constructed on plinths.